nickruta/sample_php_crud/README.md

 * Please view erd.png in the root directory for the planned database structure.

-Current Functionality -
+CURRENT FUNCTIONALITY -

 *Homepage*
-Creates 'agents' via 'Agents Sign up Here'.
+-Creates 'agents' via 'Agents Sign up Here'.
-Uses MySQL COUNT to show quantity of Agents in the Database.
+-Uses MySQL COUNT to show quantity of Agents in the Database.
-Displays each 'agents' name and date registered.
+-Displays each 'agents' name and date registered.

 *Admin*
-Allows user to Edit, Delete and view information about each 'agent'.
+-Allows user to Edit, Delete and view information about each 'agent'.

 *Change Agent Password*
-Allows password change.
+-Allows password change.

 *Login/Logout*
-Created functionality using SESSION.
+-Created functionality using SESSION.

+*Security Features*
+-Added Security to the Login/Logout by storing HTTP_USER_AGENT in login.php and validating in loggedin.php.

-Future Plans -
+*Common Functionality -
+-Sortable Table of MySQL Database Query Results with Pagination.

+- FUTURE PLANS -

 My study of Objective-C, JavaScript and Ruby has given me an appreciation for Object Oriented Programming.
 Currently, this PHP code is using Procedural programming but I am in the process of learning and updating to OOP.

-I will use a framework, ZEND Framework 2.0, to update the codebase.
+-I will use a framework, ZEND Framework 2.0, to update the codebase.

-An email module will be added
+-An email module will be added.

 *Buyers*
-The next step is for each 'agent' to create 'buyers' in the system.
+-The next step is for each 'agent' to create 'buyers' in the system.
 The index page will have a search module and results will paginate.

+* Adding upload functionality for each agent to upload .pdf contracts for a buyer.